CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

 5. Lasers make sounds! lets add a sound to this laser.
 Click on the laser in the "Prefabs" folder and add an "AudioSource" component (**Component > Audio > Audio Source**).
 From the "Audio" folder drag "laser_Sound" into the **Audio Clip** property in the "Laser" prefab **Inspector**.

+If you run the game you can test the lasers out!